 Holds up to 350 pounds.
 Mesh apron for stripping includes a fish ruler.
 Seat sits a little higher off the water to help keep you dry.
 High back on seat.
 Backpack straps let you carry while it's still inflated.
-Comes with two rod holders.
+Comes with 2 rod holders.
 Very stable.
 Plenty of room.

 Backpacking straps may not be ideal for transporting over long distances.